 - A team of 70+ data analytics specialists.

-- N-iX has delivery offices in Ukraine, Poland, Bulgaria, and Belarus.
+- N-iX has delivery offices in Ukraine, Poland, Bulgaria.

 - Expertise in the most relevant tech stack for implementing Big Data engineering, BI, Data Science, AI/Machine Learning solutions.